gopal-mahajan/forest-stack-developer-docs/docs/navigating_home_page/call_to_action.md

 It also includes:
 - The Forest Stack logo with a brief description of the platform’s mission
-- Social media icons: Facebook, X, LinkedIn, Instagram
+- Social media icons: Facebook, X, Instagram
 - Legal links: Privacy Policy and Terms of Service

 ![Call to Action and Footer section](images/action_footer.png)